 Please note, however, that early registration is encouraged as it allows us greater lead-time in hiring facilitators and recruiting volunteers, and gives us greater leverage in negotiating discounts for food and supplies — adding to the overall success of the event, while keeping costs to a minimum.

 Your Compass registration fee includes: four breakout sessions led by professional facilitators discussing topics surrounding social and emotional subjects such as friendships, self-discovery, and self-care.
 Additionally, each girl will receive a t-shirt, materials for workshop activities, crafts and a Compass journal.

 *Please note: Fee reductions are available based on need.

-A full refund will be provided for cancellations made by Wednesday, January 16, 2019.
+A full refund will be provided for cancellations made by Friday, January 29, 2021.

 Once registration closes, a significant amount of work goes into balancing class sizes with facilitators, printing schedules that are unique to each girl, as well as purchasing and organizing materials by facilitated session.
 Due to the complexity and energy that goes into these tasks, unfortunately, we cannot accommodate on-site registration.